Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies: Abstract

 \section{Abstract}

-Computing eigenvalues is a computationally intensive task central to numerous applications in the natural sciences.
-Toward this end, we investigate the quantum block Krylov subspace projector (QBKSP) algorithm - a multireference quantum Lanczos method designed to accurately compute low-lying eigenenergies, including degenerate ones, of quantum systems.
-We present three compact quantum circuits tailored to different problem settings for evaluating the required expectation values.
-To assess the impact of the number and fidelity of initial reference states, as well as time evolution duration, we perform error-free and limited-precision numerical simulations and quantum circuit simulations.
-Our results show that using multiple reference states significantly enhances convergence, particularly in precision-limited scenarios and in cases where a single reference state fails to capture all target eigenvalues.
-Additionally, the QBKSP algorithm allows for the determination of degenerate eigenstates and their multiplicities through appropriate convergence conditions.
+Computing eigenvalues is a computationally intensive task central to many applications in the natural sciences, particularly in quantum physics and chemistry, where determining low-lying energy spectra is key to characterizing physical and chemical properties.
+Toward this end, we present and investigate the quantum block Krylov subspace projector (QBKSP) algorithm—a multireference quantum Lanczos method—to accurately compute low-lying eigenenergies, including degenerate ones.
+We propose three compact quantum circuits, each suited to different problem settings, for evaluating the necessary expectation values.
+In contrast to previous multireference quantum Krylov methods, QBKSP achieves linear scaling with respect to the number of Krylov iterations instead of a quadratic one, and furthermore reduces the scaling with respect to the number of references by half for real Hamiltonians and reference states.
+To assess the impact of the number and fidelity of the initial reference states, as well as the QBKSP performance in different parameter regimes, we perform both error-free and sampling noise-limited simulations.
+Our results demonstrate that employing multiple reference states significantly improves convergence, particularly in noisy scenarios or when a single reference fails to capture all target eigenstates.
+Moreover, the QBKSP algorithm allows for the determination of degenerate eigenstates and their multiplicities through appropriate convergence conditions.